Strawberry Cream Pie (Gluten & Dairy-Free)

 - Boom.
 It’s done.

-And surprisingly it does NOT taste like coconut (even though I love the stuff!)
+No, surprisingly it does NOT taste like coconut (even though I love the stuff!)
 Coconut butter has a mildly sweet sort of shortbread type of flavor.
 All I taste here is mega strawberry sweetness.
 Mmmm so good.

 TIP: use *fresh* coconut flakes since older/stale ones are harder to blend.
 Learned that the hard way and it took forrrrevr 😉

-And THEN it’s time for the pink magic… Throw in 2 cups of strawberries and you get this DELICIOUS beautiful PINK strawberry cream!!
-I’m IN LOVE.Â
+Now for the EASY pink magic...
+Throw in 2 cups of strawberries and you get this DELICIOUS beautiful PINK strawberry cream!!
+I'm IN LOVE.

-Slather that crust in this gorgeous pink magic and add more beautiful berries on top.
-Set it in the fridge to chill for a couple hours to set.
-And Oh Em Geeeee.
-It’s absolutely bursting with strawberry flavor.
+Set it in the fridge to chill for a couple of hours to set.
+Then get ready to enjoy a pie that's absolutely bursting with strawberry flavor.

 >Follow me on Pinterest for more delicious REAL FOOD recipes.
 Click image below to PIN this recipe.